hstreamdb/docs-next/docs/ingest-and-distribute/architecture.md

 We want to establish a great ecosystem like Kafka Connect and Airbyte, so an accessible connector API for deploying new connectors is necessary.

-Kafka Connect design a java connector API, you can not develop connectors in other languages easily, Airbyte and Pulsar IO inspired us to build a connector plugin as a Docker image to support multiple languages and design a protocol between HStream IO Runtime and connectors,
+Kafka Connect designs a java connector API, you can not develop connectors in other languages easily, Airbyte and Pulsar IO inspired us to build a connector plugin as a Docker image to support multiple languages and design a protocol between HStream IO Runtime and connectors,